havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

-The QGIS Standard Deviational Ellipse plugin implements the algorithms presented in "The Standard Deviational Ellipse;
+The QGIS Standard Deviational Ellipse plugin implements the method presented in
-An Updated Tool for Spatial Description".
-Robert S. Yuill.
+`The Standard Deviational Ellipse - An Updated Tool for Spatial Description`_ Robert S. Yuill.
 Geografiska Annaler.
 Series B, Human Geography.
 Vol. 53, No. 1 (1971), pp. 28-39.
 URL: https://www.jstor.org/stable/490885

+Apparently, there are many definitions of a Standard Deviational Ellipse.
+CrimeStat implements a method that produces different results from the Yuill method, and this method is offered as an alternative.
+This method is also implemented in the R aspace package.

 Functionality
 =================